reidjs/chat/README.md

 ```
 Comments these lines will be ignored until the word end (with a capital e) because
-the word comment is plural, "comments"
+of the s at the end of the word "comments"
 End
 ```